 How will payment holidays affect your credit score?

-Meanwhile, the UK’s three main Credit Reference Agencies (CRAs) have pledged to protect credit scores during the coronavirus pandemic.
+The UK’s three main Credit Reference Agencies (CRAs) have pledged to protect credit scores during the coronavirus pandemic.

 Experian, Equifax and TransUnion have agreed to an ‘emergency payment freeze’, with new guidance which ensures an individual’s credit score is not affected over the duration of the agreed payment holiday.